makyo/florilegium.ink/content/seasons/winter.md

 [^40]: My accent[^40-1] has roof as /ɯ/ vs reproof as /u/.

 [^40-1]: I do not know your accent.
 I do not know where you came from.
 I do not remember your address.
 I do not remember your voice.
 I met you twice in 2015, back at the final Rainfurrest, and all I remember was your hat, your hair, your kosovorotka.
 I remember Mando better, and saw him only a little bit more.
-I remember JM introducing you as the one who wrote ``the best story in the fandom, I hear'', but that's about it. ``Behesht'', was it?
+I remember JM introducing you as the one who wrote "the best story in the fandom, I hear", but that's about it.
+"Behesht", was it?
 The story about reaching paradise?
 The story of a post-apocalyptic wasteland, of the slow death of life, of the drive to press on towards something better that can only be stopped by death?

     I looked the story up when thinking about this, and came across the lines: